WEEK 7 HALF MARATHON 2021 with ‘SAINTS DAYS’ Training Plan Starts

 For example, if the initial 1.5 miles of a 3-mile run is run in 15 minutes, the second 1.5 miles distance should be finished in under 15 minutes.

 Why use a progression run to train this early in training?
-A previous blog post discussed this topic..
+There will be a post soon that discusses this topic.

-WALK: This week’s schedule is a repeat of Week 1, in which the long walk on the weekend is performed at an easy pace.
+WALK: CHECK OUT THE CORRECTED DATES ON THE EDITED WALK PLAN*!
+This week’s schedule is a repeat of Week 1, in which the long walk on the weekend is performed at an easy pace.
 Going forward, in Week 3 and the remainder of the training plan the pace will be brisk.
 Your goal should be to take 100 steps per minute while walking briskly.
 Work up to that speed if you can’t manage it now.

 The High Intensity Interval Training (HIIT) sessions on Thursdays represent a form of speed drill, to help prepare you for a race day pace.
 During the high intensity intervals, aim to increase your pace above a brisk walk (more than 100 steps per minute).
-A previous blog post discussed faster walking paces in greater detail.
+An upcoming blog post will discuss faster walking paces in greater detail.

 RUN & MOVE HAPPY!